Ford Model T: Introduction

-Characteristics
+Characteristics and design

-The Model T was designed by Childe Harold Wills, and Hungarian immigrants Joseph A. Galamb and Eugene Farkas.
-Henry Love, C. J. Smith, Gus Degner and Peter E. Martin were also part of the team.
+The Model T was designed by Childe Harold Wills, and Hungarian immigrants Joseph A. Galamb (main engineer) and Eugene Farkas.
+Henry Love, C. J. Smith, Gus Degner and Peter E. Martin were also part of the team, as were Galamb's fellow Hungarian immigrants Gyula Hartenberger and Károly Balogh.
+Henry Ford supervised the designers himself.
 Production of the Model T began in the third quarter of 1908.
-Collectors today sometimes classify Model Ts by build years and refer to these as "model years," thus labeling the first Model Ts as 1909 models.
+Collectors today sometimes classify Model Ts by build years and refer to these as "model years", thus labeling the first Model Ts as 1909 models.
 This is a retroactive classification scheme; the concept of model years as understood today did not exist at the time.
-The nominal model designation was "Model T," although design revisions did occur during the car's two decades of production.
+Even though design revisions occurred during the car's two decades of production, the company gave no particular name to any of the revised designs; all of them were called simply "Model T".

 Engine

 The Model T has a front-mounted 177 cuin inline four-cylinder engine, producing 20 hp, for a top speed of 42 mph.
-According to Ford Motor Company, the Model T had fuel economy on the order of 13–21 mpgus.
-The engine was capable of running on gasoline, kerosene, or ethanol, although the decreasing cost of gasoline and the later introduction of Prohibition made ethanol an impractical fuel for most users.
+According to Ford Motor Company, the Model T had fuel economy of 13–21 mpgus.
+The engine was designed to run on gasoline, although it was able to run on kerosene or ethanol, although the decreasing cost of gasoline and the later introduction of Prohibition made ethanol an impractical fuel for most users.
 The engines of the first 2,447 units were cooled with water pumps; the engines of unit 2,448 and onward, with a few exceptions prior to around unit 2,500, were cooled by thermosiphon action.

 The ignition system used in the Model T was an unusual one, with a low-voltage magneto incorporated in the flywheel, supplying alternating current to trembler coils to drive the spark plugs.
 This was closer to that used for stationary gas engines than the expensive high-voltage ignition magnetos that were used on some other cars.
 This ignition also made the Model T more flexible as to the quality or type of fuel it used.
 The system did not need a starting battery, since proper hand-cranking would generate enough current for starting.
 Electric lighting powered by the magneto was adopted in 1915, replacing acetylene gas flame lamp and oil lamps, but electric starting was not offered until 1919.

-The Model T engine was produced for replacement needs as well as stationary and marine applications until 1941, well after production of the Model T had ended.
+The Model T engine was produced for replacement needs as well as stationary and marine applications until 1941, well after production of the Model T ended.

 The Fordson Model F tractor engine, that was designed about a decade later, was very similar to, but larger than, the Model T engine.